Robert M. Brosh Jr., Ph.D.

 Baltimore, MD 21224

-Dr. Robert Brosh received his B.S. in chemistry from Bethany College in 1985, M.S. in biochemistry from Texas A & M University in 1988 and his Ph.D. in biology from the University of North Carolina at Chapel Hill in 1996.
-He did postdoctoral work at NIH before assuming his present position in the Laboratory of Molecular Gerontology, NIA in 2000.
+Dr. Robert Brosh received his B.S. in chemistry from Bethany College in 1985, M.S. in biochemistry from Texas A & M University in 1988, and Ph.D. in biology from the University of North Carolina at Chapel Hill in 1996.
+He did postdoctoral work at NIH before assuming his present position as a Principal Investigator in the Laboratory of Molecular Gerontology, NIA in 2000.
 Dr. Brosh's group is engaged in biomedical studies of DNA repair diseases.
 His research program also investigates the emerging importance of helicases in other facets of biology including cellular metabolism and inflammation.

 Bharti SK, Sommers JA, Awate S, Bellani MA, Khan I, Bradley L, King GA, Seol Y, Vidhyasagar V, Wu Y, Abe T, Kobayashi K, Shin-Ya K, Kitao H, Wold MS, Branzei D, Neuman KC, Brosh RM Jr. A minimal threshold of FANCJ helicase activity is required for its response to replication stress or double-strand break repair.
 Nucleic Acids Res.
 2018;46(12):6238-6256.

 Khan I, Crouch JD, Bharti SK, Sommers JA, Carney SM, Yakubovskaya E, Garcia-Diaz M, Trakselis MA, Brosh RM Jr. Biochemical Characterization of the Human Mitochondrial Replicative Twinkle Helicase: SUBSTRATE SPECIFICITY, DNA BRANCH MIGRATION, AND ABILITY TO OVERCOME BLOCKADES TO DNA UNWINDING.
 J Biol Chem.
 2016;291(27):14324-39.